24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Savor a delicious dinner in the Seaport District

-With your tour of Boston in 24 hours winding down, grab a taxi and head to the Seaport District.
+With our tour of Boston in 24 hours winding down, let’s grab a taxi (or Uber or Lyft) and head to the Seaport District.
 Located in South Boston, the former industrial district is one of the city’s hottest areas.
-The Seaport District is chock-loaded with hip restaurants, rooftop bars, and glossy hotels overlooking Boston Harbor.
+The Seaport District is chock-full of hip restaurants, rooftop bars, and glossy hotels overlooking Boston Harbor.

-If you’re looking for a flash of Boston cuisine, check out Legal Sea Foods Harborside.
-The Seaport District location of the popular local chain is one of the most coveted.
+If you’re looking for a flash of Boston cuisine, check out Legal Sea Foods Harborside (270 Northern Ave).
+The Seaport District location of the popular local chain is one of the most coveted in the city—and, with these views, we’d agree!

 Seaport District